 - Counsel in defense of a former controller of a publicly-traded company in an accounting and securities fraud investigation.

 - Co-trial counsel in a civil fraud and conspiracy action against corporate and individual defendants resulting in an $8 million jury verdict in favor of client.

 - Lead counsel in the prosecution of worldwide FCPA violations by a non-U.S. company resulting in corporate deferred prosecution agreements, corporate guilty pleas, combined criminal and civil penalties of $185 million, and a three-year monitorship of the parent company’s FCPA compliance program and related internal controls, and books and records.

 - Co-lead counsel in an investigation of allegations of fraud in connection with post-disaster claims under the National Flood Insurance Program.

-- Co-counsel in an investigation of allegations of FCPA violations by a non-U.S. based company, working with the United Kingdom’s Serious Fraud Office.
+- Co-counsel in an investigation of allegations of FCPA violations by a non-U.S. based company, working with the U.K.’s Serious Fraud Office.

 - Paul Hastings Recognized and “Highly Recommended” by Latin Lawyer - August 19th, 2022